-Prone Radiation Treatment Preserves Healthy Tissue
+Prone Radiation Treatment for Breast Cancer

-A: With prone radiation treatment, breast cancer patients lie on their stomachs, in what is called the prone position.
+With prone radiation treatment, breast cancer patients lie on their stomachs in what is called the prone position.
 Gravity pulls the breast tissue down and away from the chest wall.
 This directs radiation in front of the ribs, where it is needed most, and away from the heart and lungs.

-A: Traditionally, patients lie on their backs, in the supine position, for breast cancer radiation.
+Traditionally, patients lie on their backs, in the supine position, for breast cancer radiation.
 Although this method is safe and effective, it may cause unnecessary radiation exposure to the heart and lungs.